-As local DUI defense attorneys with more than 22 years of experience in Gwinnett County, we've literally handled thousands of DUI and serious traffic cases in the Gwinnett court system, including Recorders Court, Lawrenceville Municipal Court, Suwanee Municipal Court, Duluth Municipal Court and others.
-We know all the judges, prosecutors, and staff who work at the Gwinnett courts.
+As a local DUI defense attorney with more than 22 years of experience in Gwinnett County, I've literally handled thousands of DUI and serious traffic cases in the Gwinnett court system, including Recorders Court, Lawrenceville Municipal Court, Suwanee Municipal Court, Duluth Municipal Court and others.
+I know all the judges, prosecutors, and staff who work at the Gwinnett courts.
 And the way things need to be done.

-Since Clark & Towne first opened its doors over twenty years ago, we’ve focused on DUI law.
-Over the years, we’ve seen the penalties for DUI become tougher and tougher.
+Over the years, I’ve seen the penalties for DUI become tougher and tougher.
 Today, there are more consequences than ever for those convicted of DUI, such as the loss of your driver’s license, being kicked out of school and losing both state and federal scholarships, and even difficulty in renting an apartment.
 Those who drive for a living or hold commercial driver’s licenses are especially vulnerable to job loss.
 But they aren’t the only ones.
 The only way to protect your reputation and avoid these types of heart aches is to fight.

-You’ll notice it immediately when you call: you’ll actually speak to a real lawyer, if one is available, not a legal secretary.
-Then, when you come in for your first meeting (and every meeting after), you’ll meet with an attorney.
-At Clark & Towne, our lawyers don’t ever pass cases on to secretaries or paralegals.
-From open to close, our lawyers personally take care of their clients' cases.
-This ensures excellent communication between the lawyers and their clients and that our clients directly benefit from every bit of experience we’ve accumulated since 1991.
+You’ll notice it immediately when you call: you’ll actually speak to me, if I'm available, not my legal secretary.
+Then, when you come in for your first meeting (and every meeting after), you’ll meet with me, not a paralegal.
+I don’t ever pass cases on to secretaries or paralegals.
+From open to close, I personally take care of my clients' cases.

 A "win," of course, is defined in many ways.
 A win can mean: